 Bad Bugs Fighting back

 September 2016 saw us head back to the best little science festival in the UK (we might be biased) - Bang Goes the Borders.
 We created an antibiotic attack game to show how bacteria are fighting back and developing resistance to our medicines.
-The obligatory vomit, pus and diarrhoea made an appearance and we take pride that we've finally perfected our recipes when when a child exclaimed 'that smells like poison'.
+The obligatory vomit, pus made an appearance and we take pride that we've finally perfected our recipes a child exclaimed 'that smells like poison'.

 Bacterial Polymers: detectives and assassins